unbreakabl3/unbreakabl3.github.io/_posts/2024-02-20-vmware-with-keycloak.md

 ![img-description](/assets/img/vmware-with-keyloak/1*XiuH3eh8bjUBDXXXd3sjsg.png){: .shadow }
 _VMware IDM_

-> SSO can be set as a primary authentication method, but in case of any issue with Keycloak, users will see the error page, and the IDM administrative console will not be available for access as well because everything will be redirected to SSO first.
+> SSO can be set as a primary authentication method.
+Still, in case of any issue with Keycloak, users will see the error page, and the IDM administrative console will not be available for access because everything will be redirected to SSO first.
 Just keep it in mind.
 > PS.
 There is a backdoor if you can't log in to IDM with an AD/LDAP user.
 Go to `https://idm/SAAS/login/0` {: .prompt-info }

+## Export certificate

 The last thing we need to do — certificates.
-SAML is all about certs, therefore, we have to add Keycloak’s certificate to the IDM’s Trusted CA's store.
+SAML is all about certs.
+Therefore, we must add Keycloak’s certificate to the IDM’s Trusted CA store.

 - Go to Keycloak  `https://sso.domain`
   - Obtain Keycloak’s certificate from the browser and save it to the file